-Greenhouse gases in the atmosphere capture the earth's infrared radiation and warm the surface of the earth.
-Without GHGs, the average temperature of the earth would be about minus 2 degrees F rather than its current temperature of about 59 degrees F. The concern among many scientists is that the concentration of GHGs has increased significantly since the beginning of the industrial revolution in the 1800s.
-Some scientists hypothesize that these increased concentrations of GHGs can warm the surface of the earth and cause changes in climatic conditions.
+Greenhouse gases are gases in the atmosphere that capture solar radiation and warm the surface of the earth.
+Without GHG, the temperature of the earth would be about minus 2 degrees F rather than its current temperature of about 59 degrees F. The concern among many scientists is that the concentration of GHG has increased significantly since the beginning of the industrial revolution in the 1800s.
+Some scientists hypothesize that these increased concentrations of GHG can warm the surface of the earth and cause changes in climatic conditions.

 Naturally occurring GHGs, in order of relative abundance, include water vapor, carbon dioxide, methane, nitrous oxide and ozone.
-Greenhouse gases that are not naturally occurring include substances containing fluorine, chlorine and bromine.
+GHGs that are not naturally occurring are substances containing fluorine, chlorine or bromine.

-This guide focuses on the GHG concentrations affected by U.S. agricultural activity: carbon dioxide, methane and nitrous oxide.
-Carbon dioxide is the most well known GHG because it is the most prevalent (making up more than 80 percent of GHG emissions related to human activity) and is associated with burning of fossil fuels.
-However, methane and nitrous oxide actually trap more heat in the atmosphere than carbon dioxide.
-To compare the effect of each gas on global warming, scientists have developed the global warming potential (GWP) concept, which uses carbon dioxide as the reference with a value of 1.
-Methane and nitrous oxide have values of 23 and 296, respectively.
-This means that, pound for pound, methane contributes 23 times the impact of carbon dioxide to global warming.
-Similarly, a given amount of nitrous oxide in the atmosphere exerts 296 times the effect on global warming as the same amount of carbon dioxide.
-All GHG emissions are reported as carbon dioxide equivalents (abbreviated CO2 Eq.).
+This guide focuses on the GHG concentrations affected by agricultural activity: carbon dioxide, methane and nitrous oxide.
+Carbon dioxide is the most well known GHG because it is the most prevalent, making up more than 80 percent of greenhouse emissions related to human activity, and is associated with burning fossil fuels.
+However, methane and nitrous oxide actually capture more heat in the atmosphere than carbon dioxide.
+In order to compare the impact of each gas on global warming, scientists have developed the global warming potential (GWP) concept, which uses carbon dioxide as the reference with a value of 1.
+Methane and nitrous oxide have values of 21 and 310, respectively.
+These values mean that, pound for pound, methane contributes 21 times the impact of carbon dioxide to global warming.
+Similarly, a given amount of nitrous oxide in the atmosphere exerts 310 times the effect on global warming as the same amount of carbon dioxide.
+All GHG are reported as carbon dioxide equivalents (abbreviated CO2e).

-In 2008, U.S. GHG emissions totaled 6,901 million metric tons (MMT) CO2 Eq.
-Total U.S. emissions increased 13 percent from 1990 to 2008.
-During this same period, the U.S. population increased by 21 percent and the country’s real gross domestic product increased by 66 percent (Figure 1).
+In 2012, U.S. GHG emissions totaled 6,526 million metric tons (MMT) CO2e.
+Total annual U.S. emissions increased 5 percent from 1990 to 2012.
+During this same period, the U.S. population increased by 25 percent and the country’s real gross domestic product increased by 73 percent (Figure 1).
 Changes in emissions frequently are associated with changes in population, economic growth, energy price, seasonal temperatures and technology.

-A portion of GHG emissions can be offset when carbon in the atmosphere is taken up and stored, or sequestered, by plants.
-In 2008, the EPA estimated that carbon sequestration by forests, trees in urban areas, agricultural soils and other sources offset 940 MMT CO2 Eq.
-(13 percent of total GHG emissions).
-Carbon storage occurs in the soil as roots and other organic matter increase or in tree growth that is not destroyed.
+A portion of GHG emissions can be offset when carbon in the atmosphere is taken and stored, or sequestered, by plants and soil.
+In 2012, the EPA estimated that carbon sequestration by forests, trees in urban areas, agricultural soils and other sources offset 979 MMT CO2e, or 15 percent of total emissions.

 Sources of greenhouse gases

 The U.N. estimate is based on all GHG emissions associated with livestock and meat production.
-In addition to emissions from crop production associated with livestock, livestock feeding and manure management, the U.N.'s estimate includes emissions from transport of livestock to market, livestock processing and transport of meat and products to retail.
-The EPA estimate for agriculture includes all crop production and livestock production but does not include transportation and processing of livestock and meat products.
-According to the U.N. report, processing and transport account for less than 1 percent of GHG emissions in their accounting procedure, so it would probably result in little change from the U.S. estimate.
+In addition to emissions from crop production associated with livestock, the U.N. estimate includes emissions from livestock feeding and manure management, livestock transport to market, livestock processing, and transport of meat and products to retail.
+The EPA estimate for agriculture includes all crop production and livestock production but does not include transporting and processing of livestock and meat products.
+According to the U.N. report, transporting and processing account for less than 1 percent of GHG emissions in their accounting procedure, so including the emissions from these two activities in the U.S. estimate would probably result in little change.

 The U.N. report divides the impact between intensive livestock systems (common in the United States) and extensive systems (pastoral-type systems).
 The intensive systems produce the most food (meat, milk or eggs) with the least amount of GHG emissions.
 Extensive systems are responsible for two-thirds of the GHG emissions, due mainly to deforestation to obtain grazing land.

-The largest contributors to GHG emissions are deforestation (34 percent) and enteric fermentation (25 percent).
-Both of these categories are predominately a problem in extensive systems where land is being converted from forests to grazing land and where poor-quality feed increases enteric fermentation per unit of meat produced.
-The intensive livestock production common in the United States is production that is reducing its carbon footprint per unit of meat produced.
+The largest contributors to GHG emissions are deforestation (34 percent) and enteric fermentation, or ruminant digestion (25 percent).
+Both of these categories are predominately a problem in extensive systems where land is being converted from forests to grazing land and where poor quality feed increases enteric fermentation per unit of meat produced.
+The intensive livestock production system common in the U.S. has a reduced carbon footprint per unit of meat produced.

 The U.N. report admits that many estimates are relatively imprecise because of lack of data in many countries.
-Of the estimated 7 billion metric tons of CO2 Eq. emitted in livestock production, 52 percent is designated as “imprecise estimates.”
-The 7,000 MMT GHG estimate could be viewed as an upper bound rather than an accurate estimate, as would be provided by the U.S. EPA Inventory of U.S. Greenhouse Gas Emissions and Sinks.
+Of the estimated 7 billion metric tons of CO2e emitted in livestock production, 52 percent is designated as “imprecise estimates.”
+The 7 billion metric tons of CO2e estimate could be viewed as an upper bound rather than an accurate estimate as would be provided by the U.S. EPA Inventory of U.S. Greenhouse Gas Emissions and Sinks.